gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

 ## Removed configurations
-The following configurations were deprecated in the 10.x series and have now been removed.
+The following configurations were deprecated in the 10.x series and have now been removed:

 1. Mattermost related configurations - Support for most of the Mattermost related configuration have been removed, except for the essential ones that are needed for GitLab-Mattermost integration.
 [Check out the official documentation for details](https://docs.gitlab.com/omnibus/gitlab-mattermost/#upgrading-gitlab-mattermost-from-versions-prior-to-11-0)

-2. Legacy `git_data_dir` configuration, which was used to set location of where data was to be stored.
+1. Legacy `git_data_dir` configuration, which was used to set location of where data was to be stored.
 It has been now replaced with `git_data_dirs` configuration.
 [Check out the official documentation for details](https://docs.gitlab.com/omnibus/settings/configuration.html#storing-git-data-in-an-alternative-directory)

-3. Old format of `git_data_dirs` configuration has been replaced with a new format, allowing much more fine grain control.
+1. Old format of `git_data_dirs` configuration has been replaced with a new format, allowing much more fine grain control.
 [Check out the official documentation for details](https://docs.gitlab.com/omnibus/settings/configuration.html#storing-git-data-in-an-alternative-directory)

 ## Changes introduced in minor versions